dalbassett/dalbassett/README.md

 - 👋 Hi, I’m @dalbassett
-- 👀 I’m interested in email development and marketing automation.
+- 👀 I’m interested in email development, marketing automation, and marketing automation platform development.
 - 🌱 I’m currently learning Javascript, Velocity script (Marketo), SQL, and Python.
 - 💞️ I’m looking to collaborate on any of the above.
 - 📫 How to reach me: dallinbassett1@gmail.com